THE STORY OF

 of all these things), but the truth may never be known since no recording

-As the second half begins, Dino is forced to do a "top ten" in electrical
+with Bulldog").
+As the second half begins, Dino is forced

-as all the songs are playing at supernatural speeds (AH FUCK!).
-The
+into a new level of comedy as all the songs are playing at supernatural

-broadcast ends with the historic introduction of "Cheeko", which Fred says
+speeds (AH FUCK!).
+The broadcast ends with the historic introduction

-is his friend from Mississippi.
-Being totally drunk, as usual, Cheeko
+of "Cheeko", which Fred says is his friend from Mississippi.
+Being

-wrecks the studio (and repeats history by doing it again 16 years later
+by doing it again 16 years later during the "Double Deca" broadcast).

 Overall, this recording was WAY